UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Before you start editing one of these templates, reading up about jsPsych will usually be a good primer.
 We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow the first two tutorials.
 The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant to understand.

 ## The templates in a 'jsPsych' perspective
 Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
-Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.
+Also, by default, the templates implement stimulus lists with a so-called _'timelineVariable'_ implementation.

-Typically, the following is true for how these templates have evolved
+The following is true with regard to how these templates have evolved:

 - More complex experiment requirements requires more and/or more complex code.
 - More code requires better organisation of code.